 Diabetes Management in Aged Care (DMAC) has been designed to provide an accessible and practical guide to diabetes management for staff working in residential aged care facilities (RACFs).
 This guide has been written for all care staff, from carers to registered nurses.
 Its aim is to help care staff understand the basics of diabetes management without overwhelming them with complex information about advanced clinical care.

 Diabetes Management in Aged Care: Fast Facts for Care Workers

 This resource contains information about diabetes in older people and how to manage diabetes in a residential care setting.
 The Fast facts have been written for care staff.
 The information in this resource has been drawn from the ‘Fast facts’ sections at the start of each chapter in Diabetes Management in Aged Care: A Practical Handbook.
 For more information on any of the Fast facts topics, see the Handbook.

-• The McKellar guidelines for managing older people with diabetes in residential and other care settings
+for managing older people with diabetes in residential and other care

-• The McKellar way – how to use the McKellar guidelines for managing older people with diabetes in residential and other acre settings.
+use the McKellar guidelines for managing diabetes care in residential care

 Other resources for older people with diabetes